 Learn more: This is what customers say about Enonic »

 The red line running throughout Enonic is content.
-Our Content Studio is the one place to rule them all: every item is defined as a content type, which enables a powerful usage of structured content to be reused across channels.
+Our Content Studio is the one place to rule them all: every item is defined as a content type, which enables a powerful management of structured content to be reused across channels.

-Content Studio also features responsive design, user-friendly UX, integrations with third-party best of breed marketing tools, as well as a strong suite of innate tools—like the image editor, landing page editor, publishing wizard, dependency widget, and issues management.
+Content Studio also features responsive design, user-friendly UX, integrations with third-party best of breed marketing tools, as well as a strong palette of innate tools—like the image editor, landing page editor, publishing wizard, dependency widget, and issues management.

 As a final note, by being a content hub Enonic is especially suited for modern ContentOps principles, which are making headway into the world of digital experiences as we speak.
-Featuring a strong suite of qualities, Enonic unites your content professionals, editorial processes, and editing and distribution technology in one place—allowing for a seamless orchestration of content production to fit neatly between your organisation’s strategy and delivery.
+Featuring a strong suite of qualities, Enonic unites your content professionals, editorial processes, and editing and distribution technology in one place—allowing for a seamless orchestration of content production to fit neatly between your organization’s strategy and delivery.